 of Science programs accredited by the Engineering Accreditation Commission of ABET — Biomedical, Chemical, Civil,

 Computer, Electrical, Environmental, and Mechanical Engineering—and a Bachelor of Science program in

 Computer Science accredited by the Computing Accreditation Commission of ABET.
 (For more information

 Additional Bachelor of Science programs are offered including, Engineering

 Graduate degree programs include Master of Science, Master of Engineering, Master of

 Science in Engineering Management, and Doctor of Philosophy degrees.
-The School is
+The

 particularly noted for its cross-disciplinary research and education programs.
 A number

 of interdisciplinary graduate programs are offered that have close ties or formal